buddhist-uni/buddhist-uni.github.io/_content/canon/sn3.1.md

 ---

 > A prince or princess in the royal family, a snake, a fire, and a monk.
 These four things should not be looked down on or belittled because they are young.

+King Pasenadi meets the Buddha for the first time.
+He wonders how the Buddha can claim to be awakened when he is still so young.
+The Buddha teaches him four things that should not be looked down on for their youth.